 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must conduct extensive clinical studies to demonstrate the safety and efficacy of the product candidates in humans.
-We are conducting a Phase 1/2 clinical trial of cirmtuzumab in combination with ibrutinib in patients with treatment-naïve or relapsed or refractory CLL and previously treated patients with MCL.
-Additionally, we are evaluating TK216 as a single agent and in combination with vincristine in a Phase 1 clinical trial in patients with relapsed or refractory Ewing sarcoma.
+We are conducting two clinical trials of zilovertamab in combination with ibrutinib: (i) a Phase 3 global registrational study for the treatment of patients with relapsed or refractory MCL, and (ii) a Phase 1/2 clinical trial for the treatment of patients with B-cell lymphoid malignancies, including MCL, CLL, and in a recently opened cohort for patients with MZL.
 We will have to follow the same procedure for our other preclinical product candidates that we plan to advance to clinical development, and would also be required to submit regulatory filings to foreign regulatory authorities if we decide to initiate clinical trials outside of the U.S.

-We do not know whether our planned trials will begin on time or be completed on schedule, if at all.
-The commencement and completion of clinical trials can be delayed for a number of reasons, including delays related to:
+We do not know whether our planned trials or studies will begin on time or be completed on schedule, if at all.
+The commencement, data readouts and completion of clinical trials and preclinical studies can be delayed for a number of reasons, including delays related to: